mickfuzz/phd4/_posts/thesis_chapters/2023-12-5-Gdps_reduced.md

 <!-- NOTE - perhaps end this section with some observations of personal expression of understanding as per Bevan et al during playtesting.
 Then link to next chapter / discussion. completes circle? -->

 ## Cultural Dimension

-### GDPs can encourage learners to design for others
+### GDPs can encourage learners to design for others - ALSO LINKED TO IDEATION?

 **Referring to GDPs (especially during playtesting) can help scaffold the process of imagining the end user experiences.**